vincentdephily/emlop/CONTRIBUTING.md

 Send pull requests to [Github](https://github.com/vincentdephily/emlop).

 Make sure to `cargo test -- --include-ignored` before submitting your code.
 A bugfix should probably include an updated unittest.
+Check `cargo clippy` hints.
+Format code using `cargo +nightly fmt`.

 Test emlop with the latest rust stable versions from both Gentoo and upstream.
 Using `rustup` is highly recomended.

-`rustfmt` and `clippy` are also recomended, but not followed religiously.

 Speed is important, check for improvements/regressions using `benches/exec_compare.rs` (you need to `cargo install scriptisto` to be able to run this file).